kalngyk/kalngyk.github.io/doc/README.md

    - Part 2: Self-Organizing Map and Spectral Embedding
    - Part 3: Isomap and LLE
    - Part 4: t-SNE and UMAP
-- Similarity and Dissimilarity Matrices
+- Constructing Similarity and Dissimilarity Matrices
 - Imputation techniques

 If you like these notes, support me on Patreon!
 (Just kidding)